Lagos, Portugal

-Lagos is one of the most visited cities in the Algarve and Portugal, due to its variety of tourist-friendly beaches, rock formations (Ponta da Piedade), bars, restaurants and hotels, renowned for its vibrant summer nightlife and parties.
-Yet, Lagos is also a historic centre of the Portuguese Age of Discovery, frequent home of Henry the Navigator, historical shipyard and, at one time, centre of the European slave trade.
-In 2012, travel website TripAdvisor, classified Lagos as the number one travel destination, on a list of "15 destinations on the rise" worldwide.
+Lagos is one of the most visited cities in the Algarve, attracting tourists with its beaches, rock formations such as Ponta da Piedade, and summer nightlife.
+The city also holds significant historical importance as a centre of the Portuguese Age of Discovery, a frequent residence of Henry the Navigator, a historical shipbuilding hub, and, at one point, a centre of the European slave trade.